Thambikku Indha Ooru: Plot

-Akilan is a rich youth who runs a restaurant along with his buddy Cola Kumar in Singapore.
-As it happens, his father Rajsekhar is surprised when Akil refuses to marry Priya.
-Akil goes against his father's wish as he is desperate behind Divya.
-Annoyed at Akil's denial, Priya's father spells out the truth that Akil was an orphan.
-Shocked at the developments, Akil decides to embark on a journey and find out his biological parents, whom he learns stay in Chengalpet.
-On his trip to homeland, he starts to encounter problems in the form of Divya's father, who is against their affair.
+Akil is a rich youth who runs a restaurant along with his buddy Cola Kumar in Singapore.
+As it happens, his father Rajasekhar is surprised when Akil refuses to marry Priya.
+Akil goes against his father's wish as he is in love with Divya.
+Angered at Akil's denial, Priya's father spills out the truth that Akil is not Rajasekhar's real son but an orphan who was raised by him.
+Shocked by the revelations, Akil decides to embark on a journey and find out his biological parents, whom he learns are living in Chengalpet.

+On his trip to his homeland, he starts to encounter problems in the form of Divya's father Thirumalai who is against their affair.
 He feels that her daughter as a popular sportswoman could earn more through endorsing various brands.
 Enters Kumaraswamy, who plays a crucial part in the whole story.
-Kumaraswamy has a long-held grudge against Rajsekhar as he feels Rajasekar was responsible for his wife's death and decides to use Akil to lure his father back to India.
-The film reaches its climax when Akil finds out from Thangamani that he is not his father but Kumaraswamy is.
-Akil is adamant not to tell Kumaraswamy until his adoptive father Rajashekar is proven innocent.
-In the ending scenes, Thirumalai admits his wrongdoings unconsciously on the phone to Kumaraswamy, in which way he finds out that Akil is Kumaraswamy's son.
-After an ensuing fight, all ends well.
+Kumaraswamy has a long-held grudge against Rajasekhar as he thinks that the latter was responsible for his wife's death and decides to use Akil to lure his father back to India.
+The film reaches its climax when through Thangamani, Akil meets the nurse Kamsaadai, who performed the delivery for Kumaraswamy's wife after the accident and subsequently learns that Kumaraswamy is his real father.

+Later, Akil goes to Kumaraswamy's house to inform him about his child who is alive but is attacked by Kumaraswamy and his henchmen.
+Kumaraswamy refuses to believe the truth about his son.
+Akil brings Kamsaadai to meet Kumaraswamy and tell him the truth about his living child.
+Kumaraswamy sees Kamsaadai and recognizes her as the same nurse who performed the delivery on his wife at the hospital following the accident.
+Kumaraswamy is shocked when Kamsaadai admits her mistake and reveals that his wife did give birth to a health baby boy, after which she died.
+Kamsaadai also reveals that she does not know about the baby's whereabouts at present.
+Akil decides not to tell Kumaraswamy the truth until his adoptive father Rajashekar is proven innocent.

+Through Rajasekhar, Akil learns that Thirumalai is the real culprit who caused the accident, which resulted in the death of his real mother, Kumaraswamy's wife.
+Meanwhile, Kumaraswamy's trusted aide Naana aligns with Akil after the family doctor reveals that Akil is indeed Kumaraswamy's son.
+Naana also learns that while Rajasekhar is innocent, Thirumalai is the real culprit who caused the accident which resulted in the death of Kumaraswamy's wife.
+Naana and Akil make Thirumalai abduct Rajasekhar along with his wife and admit his wrongdoings unconsciously on the phone to Kumaraswamy through Cola Kumar, after which he finds out that Akil is Kumaraswamy's son.